jonathanvdc/skeleshare-cgo26-artifact/README.md

 ## Additional Options (Table III)

-The commands above reproduce the default artifact workflow, but the evaluation harness also supports several optional paths.
+The commands above follow the default artifact workflow.
-These include re-running equality saturation from scratch, re-synthesizing hardware designs with Quartus, or executing only a selected subset of experiments.
+In addition, the evaluation harness supports several optional paths, such as re-running equality saturation from scratch, re-synthesizing designs with Quartus, or running only a selected subset of experiments.
-The options below are independent of the main workflow and can be used as needed to inspect intermediate outputs.
+These options are independent of the main workflow and can be used as needed to inspect intermediate outputs.

-### Re-Running Equality Saturation
+### Re-running equality saturation

-Since optimizing each benchmark using equality saturation takes multiple hours, the commands above use a precomputed solution embedded in the container.
+Because optimizing each benchmark with equality saturation can take multiple hours, the commands above use a precomputed solution embedded in the container.
-To recompute this solution and place it in `./results/<experiment-id>/eqsat/`, run:
+To recompute the solution and save it under `./results/<experiment-id>/eqsat/`, run:

 ```bash
 docker run --rm -it \